 Jewels: A couple years ago one of my members, Erin (an insanely talented artist herself) asked me to vote for her friend Kristen in a gingerbread competition, and I was so blown away at what I found, I just had to share it with you again on this Christmas Eve, since it “Tis the night before Christmas…”

-Do any of you love watching Food Network’s Challenge as much as I do?
-I’ve always wondered how those gargantuan confectionery dreams become a reality, don’t you?
+You already know Tatjana and I have had fun tinkering with gingerbread since she was an itty bitty, but this was off the charts!
+Did any of you watch Food Network’s Challenge?
+I’ve always wondered how those gargantuan confectionery dreams became a reality, don’t you?
 Well here is a “behind the scenes look” into designing and executing one of the most fabulous gingerbread houses I’ve ever seen!

 Kristen: Twas the night before the big gingerbread competition and all through the bakery – not a food allergen was stirring; wait, we don’t have food allergens in our facility.
 The gingerbread men were “glued” to the scene with care – in hopes that the gingerbread judges soon would be there.
 The exhausted yet excited bakers were nestled all snug in their beds – while visions of allergen-free gingerbread danced in their heads.

 When the Stamford Museum & Nature Center asked Izzi B’s Allergen-Free Cupcakes to participate in their 3rd Annual Visions of Gingerbread III: The Sweetest Architects exhibition and contest, it was like Christmas came early for us.
 (Hey, we work at a cupcake company — every day is Christmas.)
 But, this was pretty special.
 The parameters were to create a tribute to architectural confections that dazzle and amaze, using ONLY food.
 And for us, only allergen-free food.
 From the surface upwards, everything needed to be edible.
 No support props (toothpicks, dowels, etc.).
 No cute plastic figurines.
 Nada.